 The video below shows you how the phone app works for both 360 cameras.

 Because you're dealing with multiple camera streams you can not zoom in or out when shooting the footage.
 That ability is provided once you embed the footage into the 360 wrapper.
-Obviously, since the cameras are fixed lens, they have limited adjustment to the iris or gain.
+Since the cameras are fixed lenses, they have limited adjustment to the iris or gain.
 If you need the camera closer, you need to physically move the camera closer to the action.
 If you want the shot brighter, you have to brighten the area.

 As mentioned in the previous post we've deployed the 360 camera for some of our clients already.
 As a business owner, marketing manager or manufacturing facility you may need to start exploring how this technology can work to your advantage.